blinkdog/7drl-2018/doc/post-mortem.md

 http://www.roguebasin.com/index.php?title=How_to_Write_a_Roguelike_in_15_Steps

+Yeah, StationLevelMap got deleted; entities are intended to be more fine grained than this.
+Being able to get rooms, corridors, and doors is nice.

 ## Browser objects
 Are not world entities, trying to make them such is just a painful extra layer.
 Stripping that crap away in DisplaySystem for simplicity was much nicer.

+## Destructured Helpers
+This turns out to be really nice.
+If a helper function returns an entity, then destructuring can pick out all the components that we want to access.

+    {room} = helper.getNearestRoom 0, STATION_SIZE.HEIGHT, STATION_SIZE.LEVELS